bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 :::{.note}
-R will sometimes output in scientific notation, especially if the number cannot be exactly numerically represented due to computing limitations.
-For example, if you compute `2^50` R will show the result as `1.1259e+15`, i.e. $1.1259\times10^{15}$.
-You can also type in this scientific notation and R will understand it.
+R will sometimes output in scientific notation, especially if the number cannot be exactly numerically represented due to limitations of computers.
+For example, if you compute `2^50` R will show the result as `1.1259e+15`, i.e. 1.1259×10^15^.
+You can also type in `1.1259e+15` and R will understand it as 1.1259×10^15^.

 ``` r
 2^50